b. Clarence Henry Reid, 14th February 1939, Cochran, Bleckley County, Florida, U.S.A., d. 17th January 2016, Lauderdale Lakes (Miami), Florida, U.S.A.

 His Billboard-charting singles were 'Nobody but You Babe' (number seven R & B summer 1969, on the Atlantic LP), 'Good Old Days' (early 1972), and 'Funky Party' (summer 1974).

-Reid's frequent collaborators were songwriter Willie Clarke and producer Steve Alaimo.
+Clarence's frequent collaborators were songwriter Willie Clarke and producer Steve Alaimo.

 He co-wrote hits for Betty Wright ('Girls Can't Do What the Guys Do,' number 15 R & B), the million-selling 'Clean Up Woman' (number two R & B for eight weeks, number six pop), 'Baby Sitter' (number six R & B), and 'Let Me Be Your Lovemaker' (number ten R & B).